 Carina and Selene are painted as historical Lipizzaners.
 For pedigree assignment, they will need to be assigned a modern Iberian breed that allows appaloosa patterns, such as the Tiger Horse.

 What can make things tricky is that actual breed registries will sometimes call colors by different names.
 For example, The Jockey Club will call grey horses "roans."
 It's a good idea to brush up on the color requirements for each breed that you may be less than familiar with.
-Some surprising colors DO appear in a breed, but are so rare that you may have a time and a half trying to find parents for them.
-An example is as a sabino Standardbred.
-Most breeders will ask that you follow color genetic rules.
-So be safe, make sure that you will be able to find at least one parent that is the same color as your foal.
+Some surprising colors do appear in a breed, but are so rare that you may have a time and a half trying to find parents for them.
+An example is a sabino Standardbred.
+Most breeders will ask that you follow color genetic rules - so tp be safe, make sure that you will be able to find at least one parent that is the same color as your foal.

 Whew!
 That's a lot of work, but it's well worth it to have a model that you are positive is a close to a breed standard as possible!
 Not only will others be eager to breed from your well-researched sires and dams, but you will have a show entry that is glowing with a carefully researched pedigree that is sure to improve in the winners ring!